1068881/Dissertation/README.md

 Hi!

-When your seet his message, please click {appendix.xlsw} in the box above and go to the file page.
+Please exit, click {appendix.xlsw} in the box below and go to the file page.
 Then click `view raw' or the download bottom to download the spreadsheet. :)